Archmage-Coalition/dndreams/README.md

 - wither.ogg - Cold, Calculated Wrath by Eman3600
 - mire_mental.ogg - Mire Mental by Eman3600
 - storm.ogg - Storm on the Starry Sea by Eman3600

+## Sprites

+credit for the vast majority of the sprites goes to MoltenCookie62 and Robot Simp

+- MoltenCookie62 - The Pericharite Set, among may others
+- Robot Simp - The Cloud Set, among may others